Interpretable Image Classification with Differentiable Prototypes Assignment: ProtoPool

 where \( y^i = \tfrac{\exp\left((q^i + \eta_i) / \tau\right)}{\sum^M_{m=1}\exp\left((q^m + \eta_m) / \tau\right)} \) and $\eta_m$ for $m\in 1, .., M$ are samples drawn from standard Gumbel distribution.
 The Gumbel-Softmax distribution interpolates between continuous categorical densities and discrete one-hot-encoded categorical distributions, approaching the latter for low temperatures $\tau\in[0.1, 0.5]$ (see \Cref{fig:q_process}).

-\paragraph{Slots' orthogonality} The same prototype can be assigned to many class slots, wasting the capacity of the prototype pool layer and returning poor results.
-That is why we extended the loss function with
+\paragraph{Slots orthogonality} Without any additional constraints, the same prototype could be assigned to many slots of one class, wasting the capacity of the prototype pool layer and consequently returning poor results.
+Therefore, we extend the loss function with

 where $q_1,..,q_K$ are the distributions of a particular class.
 As a result, successive slots of a class are assigned to different prototypes.